CobayaSampler/cobaya/docs/sampler_polychord.rst

 Installation
 ------------

-At the moment, **cobaya** uses its own PolyChord distribution, hosted `here <https://github.com/CobayaSampler/PolyChord>`_, which is an exact clone of the original PolyChord, hosted at `CCPForge <https://ccpforge.cse.rl.ac.uk/gf/project/polychord/>`_, with an alternative Python interface.

 The easiest way to install it is through ``cobaya-install [input.yaml] --modules [/path/to/modules]``, where the ``input.yaml`` contains a mention to ``polychord`` inside the ``sampler`` block, and the installation path of the modules is indicated:

 .. code:: yaml